MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 1. Navigate to **Assets and Compliance**, select **Device Collections** and then **Create Device Collection** on the **Home** menu.
 2. Provide a name and choose a limiting collection.
 Select **Next**.
 3. Select **Add Rule** and choose **Query Rule**.
 Provide a **Name** and select **Edit Query Statement**.
 Then select **Show Query Language**.
-4. Paste the following query into the editor window.
+4. Paste the following sample query into the editor window.

    ```sql
    select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier,      SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from  SMS_R_System inner join SMS_G_System_OFFICE_PRODUCTINFO on SMS_G_System_OFFICE_PRODUCTINFO.ResourceID = SMS_R_System.ResourceId where SMS_G_System_OFFICE_PRODUCTINFO.IsProPlusInstalled = 1
    ```
    > [!NOTE]
-   > The query is provided as-is and based on engagements in the field.
-   >
-   > This query checks for Microsoft 365 Apps for enterprise.
+   > This sample query checks for Microsoft 365 Apps for enterprise.
 You might want to adjust the query for other licenses.

 5. Select **OK** and then **OK** again.
 We recommend that you select the incremental updates check box, but this is optional.
 6. Select **Summary**, **Next**, and then **Close** to complete the wizard.